colinjnash/cnashwebsite2023/content/about/_index.md

 ## Contact me

 You can talk to me through [email](mailto:colinjnash@gmail.com) or [Linkedin](https://www.linkedin.com/in/colin-nash/).
-You can also say hello on the [Write the Docs network](https://www.writethedocs.org/slack/) on Slack.
+You can also say hello on the [Write the Docs](https://www.writethedocs.org/slack/) community on Slack.